Frequently Asked Questions

 Domestic screening by Port Health official at all International Airports has been terminated.
 Effective 25 November 2020, the Health Declaration/Questionnaire will no longer be required for domestic travellers.
-There is no requirement for customers to carry a travel permit when travelling.

-Only customers with the relevant travel documentation for a flight, will be allowed entry into the airport terminal.
 Temperature screening checks by ACSA will continue for all customers entering the airport terminal.

-Please note that Customers will forfeit their tickets as a result of denied or delayed entry.
+Please note that customers will forfeit their tickets as a result of denied or delayed entry.

 2.3.
-WHAT OPTIONS DO I HAVE IF I FALL ILL BEFORE MY FLIGHT?
+WHAT OPTIONS DO I HAVE IF I FALL ILL BEFORE MY FLIGHT

 Customers can make changes to their flight booking online up to 2-hours before their departure, provided they have not yet checked in.
 Already checked in customers should call the relevant kulula.com or British Airways (operated by Comair) Contact Centre to reschedule their flight.
 Should a customer be unable to call the Contact Centre to reschedule their flight, a doctor’s note will need to be submitted to facilitate a credit.